 Table of Contents[Hide][Show]

-When I was a little girl, my favorite treat to find in my basket on Easter morning were those pink and yellow marshmallow bunnies and chicks, better known as peeps.
+When I was a little girl, my favorite treats to find in my basket on Easter morning were those pink and yellow marshmallow peeps.

-These homemade marshmallows (that are easily made into peeps) are also excellent to put on a stick and roast over an open fire.
-They work for s’mores too!
+These homemade marshmallows are also excellent for putting on a stick to roast over an open fire or making homemade s’mores!

 We have a fire pit in our backyard and roasting marshmallows is something we really enjoy doing for birthday parties or just hanging out as a family on a cool evening.

-Probably the best solution is to use date syrup and make fruit-sweetened peeps!
-They would be brown-colored, but hey, some bunnies are brown, right?
+The best solution if you wish to avoid sugar entirely is to use date syrup and make fruit-sweetened peeps!
+They would turn out brownish in color, but some bunnies and chicks are brown, right?

-Thanks so much to Linda DeFever, a personal trainer and fellow Chapter Leader for the Weston A. Price Foundation in Wauconda, Illinois, for generously sharing this basic recipe!
+Thanks so much to Linda DeFever, a personal trainer and Chapter Leader for the Weston A. Price Foundation for generously sharing this basic marshmallow recipe!

 Homemade Easter Peeps Recipe

-Easy recipe for homemade Easter peeps, a healthy and fun alternative to commercial brands at the supermarket with questionable ingredients.
-Only 4 ingredients!
+Easy recipe for homemade Easter peeps, a healthier alternative to supermarket versions with questionable ingredients.
+Only 3 basic ingredients!

 Ingredients